haggen/localthreat/README.md

 To test and build the binary, respectively.

-For persistence you'll need PostgreSQL 9.1+ running.
+For persistence you'll need PostgreSQL 9.1+.
 Load the `migrate.sql` file into your database and run:

 ```shell
 $ DATABASE_URL=postgres://postgres@localhost/postgres ./localthreat
 ```

 To start the API server.
+Adjust the `DATABASE_URL` env var accordingly.

-##### Client
+#### Client

 You'll need Node 8.10+ and yarn installed.
 Hop into the `client/` sub-directory and run: